AidenKerr/genetic-v2/README.md

 4) "155020033"
 5) {R: 155, G: 020, B: 033}

+Ahh, the beauty of nature.
+I could cry.

 ### Mutation

 Mutations will add or subtract a random amount from one of the RGB values.
 This amount is typically small, but can be larger.